-- Get consent from users before collecting any user data
+- Users consent is crucial before collecting any data

 GDPR Compliance with WordPress

-If you’re a WordPress plugin author that has a plugin that handles user data, you need to be aware of the new EU GDPR compliance that will come into effect from May 2018.
-You’ll be happy to hear that WordPress is developing a GDPR plugin standard.
-This means that there will be a unified descriptive methodology of the type of data being stored, where it is stored and how long it is there for.
+New WordPress GDPR plugins have been introduced which means there will be a unified descriptive methodology of the type of data being stored, where it is stored and how long it is there for.
 This plugin standard will also offer key information on how to safely handle the deletion of any user data.

-This new plugin standard from WordPress aims to give developers a simple solution to GDPR compliance when it comes to validating your plugin.
-It also ensures that Website Administrators will have the overview and tools they need to handle any tasks associated with GDPR compliance.
-This solution from WordPress is free and offers a simple guide to creating a file.
-This file will describe all of the different user data that the plugin is likely to handle.
-This file will be available for anyone to read.
+The standard of the new plugin from WordPress, attempts to offer a solution of GDPR compliance when validating a plugin.
+This means that administrators will be able to handle GDPR compliance tasks.
+This solution of GDPR WordPress compliance is free and offers a simple guide in creating a file which will describe the different data the plugin is likely to use and is available for all to read.

 What Resources Are Available to Help with GDPR Compliance?

 There is a complete WordPress GDPR guide from Code in WordPress offering detailed information on how they will help plugin developers ensure they are GDPR compliant.
 GDPR will impact how every site in the EU operates, but luckily there are plenty of resources and help to assist you.